Tin

 What do we use tin for?

-Tin plating was—and remains—the most important use of tin.
+Tin plating was—and remains—one of the most important uses of tin.
 It

 involves applying a very thin protective coating of tin to other